-WATER QUALITY CRITERIA ADEM has announced a public hearing to solicit public input and comments on current rules of ADEM Administrative Code chapter 335-6-10, Water Quality Criteria; and chapter 335-6-11, Water Use Classifications for Interstate and Intrastate Waters.
+WATER QUALITY CRITERIA The Alabama Department of Environmental Management (ADEM) has announced a public hearing to solicit public input and comments on current rules of ADEM Administrative Code chapter 335-6-10, Water Quality Criteria; and chapter 335-6-11, Water Use Classifications for Interstate and Intrastate Waters.
 The hearing was held and comments were due 16 JUL 15.